 Using the conservative/practical assumptions identified above, the preliminary pro-forma evaluations of the conceptual development scenarios represent some interesting comparisons.
 As a broad rule of thumb, it is suggested that municipal participation in any single project be less than 20% of project cost or project value.
 The municipal participation calculation is the deficit or negative land value shown in the respective tables divided by project cost or by project value (we suggest use of the project cost calculation).
 The further below the 20% municipal participation threshold a project can be shown to demonstrate, the better the potential project from the municipalities perspective.
+Using this 20% benchmark, five of the seven conceptual development scenarios may be viewed as practical.
 Again, these calculations assume an actual land value of zero.
-The development cost/value benchmarks for the project as shown below:
+The development cost/value benchmarks for each project as shown below: